Jayaprabahar/favouritezoo/README.md

+Add Load testing script

+# Welcome

+Welcome to Favourite Zoo !!
+You know the case study!!!

+# TechStack

+1.	spring-boot-starter-parent	2.3.5.RELEASE
+2. Open JDK 11
+3. Springdoc Openapi 1.2.32

+# Points

+1. It is a SpringBootApplication
+2. Three are 19 end points exposed.
+3. Exceptions handled are AnimalNotFoundException, RoomNotFoundException, AnimalNotInTheRoomException, FavouriteNotFoundException, ConstraintViolationException and MethodArgumentNotValidException
+4. I didnt palce all the exceptions at the Controller advice, as they are already handled by Specific exception classes
+5. In-Code documentation and namings are made very clear.
-1. Perfomed Constructor autowiring which is best to maintain immutability
+6. Performed Constructor autowiring which is best to maintain immutability
-1. Created separate request POJO for entities to avoid vulnearble injections "https://rules.sonarsource.com/java/tag/spring/RSPEC-4684"
+7. Created separate request POJO for entities to avoid vulnearble injections via entity beans as request "https://rules.sonarsource.com/java/tag/spring/RSPEC-4684"
-1.	@ResponseStatus(HttpStatus.OK) is not added for getMappings, because it is a default status code
+8.	@ResponseStatus(HttpStatus.OK) is not added for getMappings, because it is a default status code
-1. Since there is only one implementation, I didn't add Service interface
+9. Since there is only one implementation, I didn't add Service interface
-1. Gatling scripting
-1. Code formatting inside lambdas
-1. For specifc requirements ony i returned animals with AnimalResponseDTO, For all other calls, I returned Animal entity itself
+10. I used nashorn script engine for the mathematical evalautions such as "<=".
+Please refer FavouriteZooScriptEngine.java
+11. Used lombok across the project to reduce boilerplate code
+12.	@ResponseStatus is not added in few controller methods.
+Means they will return the default status code "OK"
+13. Although the requirement is only for single entries, I used plural names for CRUD operations, as per the standard
+14. Custom Input and Output DTOs are used on few scenarios.
+15. Input validation is done via javax.validation and hibernate annotations
+16. Animal-Room combinations are made with PatchMapping.
+Because part of the Animal Entity is updated with rooms field.
+17. List of Happy animals are fetched based on number of animals fall under the rooms side.
+18. UniqueConstraint condition is added for Favourite to allow only valid animal and room ids
+19. For the unique key IDENTITY stratergy is used, because it generates separate sequence for each entity not a shared one.
+20. JpaRepository is used for DB transactios, which made less or no work to write any scripts
+21. I disabled stacktrace to be shown to end user.
+Comment the following properties in the application properties table. server.error.include-stacktrace
+22. For unittesting, I used simple Junit, supported by SpringBootTest.
+For JPA, I used @DataJpaTest and for controller class I used Mokito and Spring MockMvc

+# OpenApi 3 Specification

+This application automatically generated the OpenApi 3 Specification at the "http://localhost:8080/favouritezoo/api-docs".
+Please put them in the swagger editor to play with it.

-# DOCKER
+# Dockers

 ## Run on local docker engine